 Council is responsible for appointing the College’s Warden, as set out in our Statutes.
 At its meeting on 20 September 2018, Council agreed that a sub-committee should be established to lead the search and form the final interview panel.

-The ‘Search Committee’ will include external and internal members of Council, student and staff representation, and be chaired by the Chair of Council.
-The following individuals have agreed to be on the panel:
+The ‘Search Committee’ included external and internal members of Council, student and staff representation, and was chaired by the Chair of Council.
+The following individuals were on the panel:

 |Dinah Caine||Chair of Council|

 |Vanessa Sharp||External member of Council|

 |John Price||Head of Department, member of Academic Board and Internal member of Council|

 |Richard Noble||Head of Department, member of Academic Board and former Internal member of Council|

 |JT||President of Goldsmiths’ Students Union|